susanpeck/MATH261A-project-1-Linear-Regression/README.md

 -   Stack Overflow
 -   Speaking with Ali and Isis

 Search Engines and ChatGPT were to verify that I was not missing crucial information like types of assumptions used in a t-test, and as a thesaurus when I used the word "suggests" one too many times.
+Stack Overflow was used to re-teach or learn details of options on R code, usually within ggplot.
 All work was done by myself, and no one else.

 # Acknowledgments